Tm Calculator Accuracy: OligoPool.com vs NEB, IDT & Thermo Fisher

 GC Content(G+C) / total bases × 100Standard definitionAll tools (exact same result)

-2. Benchmark Comparison: Tm Results
+2. Method Comparison: Tm Results

 We validated our Tm Calculator against NEB and IDT using representative primer sequences spanning different lengths, GC content, and compositions.
 Conditions: 50 mM Na⁺, 0 mM Mg²⁺, 250 nM oligo.